 But what about the weeks (or months) where you keep plugging along and don’t feel or see this progress?
 How do you stay motivated?

 Do Runners Actually Enjoy Running?

 One way is to join a running group.
-My women’s running group is a place where women can meet digitally or in person to encourage, motivate and share workouts.
-The group hosts runs and meetups, sometimes with a fun themes.
+My women’s running group is a place where women can meet digitally or in-person to encourage, motivate and share workouts.
+The group hosts runs and meetups, sometimes with a fun theme.